Botanical Gardens and Arboretums on Long Island for a Family Day Trip

 Bridge Gardens – Bridgehampton

-This five-acre botanical garden boasts a collection of hedgerows, perennial and annual beds, and a four-quadrant herb garden with medicinal, ornamental, and textile and dye plants.
+This 5-acre botanical garden has a collection of hedgerows, perennial and annual beds, and a four-quadrant herb garden with medicinal, ornamental, textile, and dye plants.
 The garden hosts many educational and family-friendly events.
+Entry is FREE.

 Longhouse Reserve – East Hampton